CHOIMINSEOK/RC-Car-Controller/README.md

-Android BluetoothChat Sample
+RC-Car Controller with Bluetooth Module
 ===================================

-This sample shows how to implement two-way text chat over Bluetooth between two Android devices, using all the fundamental Bluetooth API capabilities.
+Implement RC-Car Controller Based on Google Bluetooth Sample. all the fundamental Bluetooth API capabilities.

 Introduction
 ------------

-This sample should be run on two Android devices at the same time, to establish a two-way chat over Bluetooth between the devices.
+This should be run on Android device with `HC-06` Bluetooth Module RC-Car at the same time, to establish conversation Bluetooth between the devices.
 Select "Made discoverable" in overflow menu on one device and click on the Bluetooth icon on the other one, to find the device and establish the connection.